 The impact of the retinol (and the order it is applied) can also depend on the power of the retinol product you are using.
 If you have sensitive skin, best to stick with those having lower concentrations.

-Slowly And Gently Add To Your Skincare Routine
+Slowly And Gently Add Retinol to Your Skincare Routine

-If you use it too often, too much, and too high of a concentration for your skin, then it could get irritated.
+If you use retinol too often, too much, and too high of a concentration for your skin, then it could get irritated.

 Start with a pea-sized amount once a week.
 Then gradually increase the frequency of use.
 This helps your skin get acclimated to the product.

 Also, remember that retinol works, but it works gradually.
 So don’t rush your results.
 It takes time for your skin to get used to the product and show results, especially when it comes to wrinkles.
 Typically it takes at least a week to see results.